oktomus/cpp-closest-point-on-mesh/README.md

-This is an example implementation of the *closest point on mesh algorithm*.
-Given any 3D point and any mesh, it should find the closes point on the mesh in a maximum given radius.
-A GUI comes with it, to demonstrate the results and performance.
+This is an example implementation of the *closest point on mesh* algorithm.
+Given any 3D point and any mesh, it should find the closest point on the mesh to the given point in a maximum given radius.
+A GUI comes with it to demonstrate the results and performance.
 Automated tests are available in the program.
 They test the low level methods of the algorithm.

 # Demo